-The quarter over quarter increase in interest expense of \$1.6 million was primarily attributable to a higher average outstanding debt balance during the quarter ended June 30, 2018, as well as a higher average interest rate on our 2018 Senior Notes compared to that on our revolving line of credit.
+The quarter over quarter increase in interest expense of \$1.9 million was primarily attributable to a higher average outstanding debt balance during the quarter ended June 30, 2019, as well as a higher average interest rate on our 2018 Senior Notes compared to that on our revolving line of credit.

-The year-to-date period over period increase in interest expense of \$2.4 million was primarily attributable to a higher average outstanding debt balance during the nine months ended June 30, 2018, as well as a higher average interest rate on our 2018 Senior Notes compared to that on our revolving line of credit.
+The year-to-date period over period increase in interest expense of \$8.0 million was primarily attributable to a higher average outstanding debt balance during the nine months ended June 30, 2019, as well as a higher average interest rate on our 2018 Senior Notes compared to that on our revolving line of credit.

-Over the next several quarters, we expect net interest expense will be higher than the net interest expense incurred during the quarter ended June 30, 2018.
+Over the next several quarters, we expect net interest expense will be consistent with the net interest expense incurred during the quarter ended June 30, 2019.

-Other Income (Expense), Net
+Other Income, Net

-Other income (expense), net consists primarily of realized investment gains/losses, exchange rate gains/losses resulting from remeasurement of foreign-currency-denominated receivable and cash balances into their respective functional currencies at period-end market rates, net of the impact of offsetting foreign currency forward contracts and other non-operating items.
+Other income, net consists primarily of realized investment gains/losses, exchange rate gains/losses resulting from remeasurement of foreign-currencydenominated receivable and cash balances into their respective functional currencies at period-end market rates, net of the impact of offsetting foreign currency forward contracts and other non-operating items.